-Full TitlePhase 1/2 Dose-Escalation and Expansion Study to Evaluate the Safety, Tolerability, and Pharmacokinetics of CORT125281 with Enzalutamide in Patients with Metastatic Castration-Resistant Prostate Cancer
+Full TitlePhase 1/2a Dose-Escalation and Expansion Study to Evaluate the Safety, Tolerability, and Pharmacokinetics of CORT125281 with Enzalutamide in Patients with Metastatic Castration-Resistant Prostate Cancer

 Prostate cancers initially need the male hormone testosterone for growth.
 Hormone therapies that lower the level of testosterone are among the most effective treatments for prostate cancers that have spread to other organs (metastasized).
 The benefits of hormone treatments do not last, however.
 Over time, many prostate cancers continue to grow despite hormonal therapies; these are called “castration-resistant prostate cancers” (CRPC).

 Enzalutamide is a standard drug used to treat CRPC.
 It works by blocking a protein called the androgen receptor.
 Eventually, prostate cancer becomes resistant to enzalutamide as well.
-One of the causes of resistance to treatment may be through the effects of the stress hormone cortisol, which may cause the tumor to grow.
-CORT125281 is an investigational drug that inhibits cortisol by blocking the glucocorticoid receptor and may therefore help prevent or overcome resistance to enzalutamide.
+One of the causes of resistance to treatment may be through a receptor called the glucocorticoid receptor.
+CORT125281 is an investigational drug that inhibits the glucocorticoid receptor and may therefore help prevent or overcome resistance to enzalutamide.

 In this study, researchers are determining the highest dose of CORT125281 that can be given safely with enzalutamide in men with metastatic CRPC.
 Both drugs are taken orally (by mouth).